Horace Hahn: Service in World War II

 Hahn was commissioned as an officer in the United States Army in 1942.
 He was recruited into the Office of Strategic Services (OSS) by Maj.
 Gen. William J. "Wild Bill" Donovan, a New York antitrust attorney before the war, who founded the OSS.

 In July 1942 Donovan obtained the approval of General George C. Marshall, the Army's chief of staff, to form units of bilingual volunteers that would organize and supply guerrilla bands, gather intelligence, and carry out commando operations behind enemy lines.
 These men formed cells, each containing two sections of two officers and thirteen enlisted men, although the actual size of the teams in the field would vary greatly.
 Primarily infantrymen and demolitions experts, they also contained medical technicians and radio operators.

-Hahn parachuted behind enemy lines into Czechoslovakia, and later received an award from the Czechoslovakian Government in exile for his services in capturing a Nazi gauleiter in that country.
+Hahn parachuted behind enemy lines into Czechoslovakia, and later received an award from the Czechoslovak Government in exile for his services in capturing a Nazi gauleiter in that country.